softblueish/fnc/README.md

 # FNC is not CAT
-FNC is an barebones recreation of GNU CAT in C++ that removes unecessary options, which could be useful if you need to shave down a system to the kilobytes.
+FNC is a collection of barebones recreations of GNU CAT in different languages that aims to remove unecessary options and be shaved down to the kilobytes.

 ## Prequisites
 You need these packages to install this software